Estate Planning Probate

 - Caring for Minor Children.
-A Will allows you to nominate a guardian for your minor children, providing a safe and secure caregiver for them should something happen to you and/or your spouse.
+A will allows you to nominate a guardian for your minor children, providing a safe and secure caregiver for them should something happen to you and/or your spouse.

 - Charitable Giving.
-When you write a will and give to charitable organizations, not only do you receive favorable tax benefits, you also get to choose the charity or organization that suits your goals and desires.
+When you write a will and give to charitable organizations, not only do you receive favorable tax benefits, but you also get to choose the charity or organization that suits your goals and desires.
 See also Charitable Planning.

 Paralegal services are not attorney services, nor do they establish an attorney-client relationship.
 They make sure to include in fine print that they are not responsible if something goes wrong.

-Therefore, proper estate planning includes not only a Will but also other aspects of Estate Planning, such as including the various types of Trusts, Advanced Health Care Directives, Durable Powers of Attorney, and giving careful thought to estate and gift tax consequences to the plan.
+Therefore, proper estate planning includes not only a will but also other aspects of Estate Planning, such as including the various types of Trusts, Advanced Health Care Directives, Durable Powers of Attorney, and giving careful thought to estate and gift tax consequences to the plan.
 Thus, having a will that works in conjunction with other instruments and tax planning could provide you with the safest and surest way to ease the transition of your assets.

 If you have questions, contact us today for an initial consultation.